kcelebi/kcelebi/README.md

 ## Hi, I'm Kaya! 👋

 I'm a 3rd-year Computer Science and Statistics student at Duke University.
-My favorite topics include machine learning, computer network architectures, x86 and ARM ISA's, quantitative finance, quantum computing, and mathematics.
-I truly care about the opportunities to create products with meaningful applications using the powerful tools of Computer Science.
 Feel free to explore my past and ongoing projects!

 ## Ongoing Projects 🗺